The Oberoi Group: Ownership

 The two major holding companies of The Oberoi Group are EIH Ltd and EIH Associated Hotels (formerly East India Hotels).
-Arjun Singh Oberoi is the current chairman of The Oberoi Group, his brother, Vikramjit Singh Oberoi at the holding companies.
+Arjun Singh Oberoi is the current chairman of The Oberoi Group and Vikramjit Singh Oberoi the managing director and CEO.

 The Oberoi family is the majority shareholder in EIH Ltd with a 32.11% stake.
 Conglomerate ITC Limited owns approximately a 14.98% stake in EIH Ltd. To ward off pressures from ITC Ltd. whose ownership stands precariously close to the automatic open offer trigger at 15%, the Oberoi family divested a 14.12% stake in EIH Ltd. to Mukesh Ambani-led Reliance Industries Investment and Holding Pvt Ltd. The stake sale happened on 30 August 2010 for ₹10.21 billion valuing EIH Ltd. at an enterprise value of ₹72 billion.
 Recently the stake of Reliance further raised from ITC and it stood at 20% overall for Reliance Industries.

 Properties

 The company currently manages 32 hotels under the luxury brand Oberoi Hotels & Resorts, with a further 10 five-star properties under the Trident Hotels brand.
 The group also operates the Clarkes Hotel in Shimla and the Maidens Hotel, Delhi.
 However, these two properties are not held under the Trident or under the Oberoi brand.
 The Clarkes Hotel, after remaining temporarily shut following its lawns caving in because of construction in the eco-sensitive vicinity, reopened on 16 September 2012.